 The good news is that, as you will see in my post below, usually there are quite a few options for each type of plugin.
 So if there is a compatibility issue, you can change either of the plugins to a different one.

 How to use WordPress plugins?

 There are essentially 3 (+1) steps to use a WordPress plugin: Search, Download, & Activate.
-The +1 step is that sometimes you have to customize the settings of the plugin a bit as per your requirements, but for simple plugins once you activate it, it just adds the relevant feature/ functionality to your site automatically.
+The +1 step is that sometimes you have to customize the settings of the plugin a bit as per your requirements, but for simple plugins, once you activate them, they just add the relevant feature/ functionality to your site automatically.